rapid7/insightconnect-workflows/workflows/Lookup_Vuln_From_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+This workflow leverages InsightConnect's Parameters feature.
+This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

+There is one parameter you will need to configure in order to complete setup of your workflow:

+* Channel: The Slack channel name in your environment where the workflow should be triggered

+To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.

-After import, activate the workflow in order to trigger it.
+After configuring the parameter, activate the workflow in order to trigger it.

 ## Usage